Adia I do believe I failed you

 And show you all the beauty you possess

-If you'd only let yourself believe that
+If you'd only let yourself believe

-Believe me Adia, we are still innocent
+Believe me, Adia, we are still innocent

 It's easy, we all falter